Ohio opens stateÂ’s largest solar farm

 “Helping to connect the state’s many remarkable resources for the lasting benefit of all Ohioans is one of the University’s great missions as a land grant and research institution,” said Ohio State President E. Gordon Gee.
 “We are honored that Ohio State Extension played a role in bringing this project to life.”

 Juwi Solar Inc. was the engineering, procurement and construction contractor and developed the Wyandot Solar Farm.
 Vaughn Industries, based in Wyandot County, was the primary construction contractor.
 Ohio residents filled nearly all of the construction jobs created by the project.
-First Solar, which has a major manufacturing plant in Perrysburg, OH, supplied the solar panels.
+First Solar, which has a major First Solar plant in Perrysburg, OH, supplied the solar panels.
 Myers Controlled Power of North Canton, OH, provided the power stations.

-American Electric Power subsidiaries, Columbus Southern Power and Ohio Power Companies, have a long-term agreement with PSEG Solar Source to purchase the electricity generated at the farm.
+American Electric Power subsidiaries, Columbus Southern Power and Ohio Power Companies, have a long-term power purchase agreement with PSEG Solar Source to purchase the electricity generated at the farm.
 The solar farm links to the grid at the Upper Sandusky Substation via a four-mile long generator lead.

 “Responding to Ohio Senate Bill 221 presented many choices to investor-owned utilities in complying with the law’s renewable portfolio standard,” said Joseph Hamrock, President of AEP Ohio.
-“It was our choice to initiate a process that would not only build solar and wind facilities in Ohio, but help the alternative energy market actually grow and develop in the state.”
+“It was our choice to initiate a process that would not only build solar and wind projects in Ohio, but help the alternative energy market actually grow and develop in the state.”

 “This is an important milestone for PSEG Solar Source, demonstrating our ability to successfully develop, construct and operate utility scale projects,” said Diana Drysdale Vice President Renewables for PSEG Energy Holdings and head of PSEG Solar Source.
 “Solar farms like this one in Wyandot County, boost local economies through direct project related employment and the development of skills and experience that will increasingly be in demand.
 These projects are effectively driving down the cost of solar power enabling it to become a meaningful part of the energy mix.”